-As of March 31, 2009, the Company has only realized limited revenues from the TothTelescope project and has not realized any revenues from the other inventions.
+As of June 30, 2010, the Company has only realized limited revenues from the now discontinued TothTelescope project and has not realized any revenues from the other inventions.
 As a result, the accompanying consolidated financial statements have been presented on a development stage basis.